Aysha-Mohamed/blog-post/README.md

 A blog app built with React and TypeScript.

+I opted for Vite due to its exceptionally fast development server, flexible configuration, and efficient production builds with features like tree-shaking and code-splitting.
+This choice ensures quick development, customization, and optimal performance for the project.

 ## Features

 - List of blog posts with titles, excerpts, and images